ketanksagar/AWS_ElastiCache_ELB_usecase/README.md

 ## How to Use This Repository

 - Review the presentation slides for an understanding of the ElastiCache & ELB for Mom and Pop Cafe.
-- Explore the optional pamphlet providing a table for comparing different EBS volume types.
+- Explore the optional pamphlet providing a table for comparing different ElastiCache & ELB functions.
 - Consider the architecture, analysis, and recommendations as a sample of my data analysis and communication skills.

 ## Contact